 Where will I stay?

-When is the best time to go?
+When is the best time to go for Cod?

 Our Winter/Spring tours are based around the Skrei season.
 These are the huge cod that travel into this area to spawn, between January and May.
 In February 2016 smashed the shore caught Cod record.
 The record stood for 50 years at 44lb 8oz, caught by Brandon Jones in 1966.
 One of our guests landed one of 66lb 8oz, that’s a 50% increase on a 50 year old record!!
 In fact one of the first people to congratulate us was Brandon himself.
 It was caught 50 years to the week!
-We also encounter Halibut in these months, plus the usual species like Wolfish and Coalfish.
-Our Autumn tours Run from September till December.
-Again you can fish for large cod and halibut, plus you have the chance of some fantastic species fishing with both bait and lures.

 Can I fish for things other than Cod?

 Yes of course!
 We offer deepwater fishing for Ling & Lumb.
 In fact we shattered the shore record for Ling that stood at 24lb with a 59lb 8oz fish during our very first tour!
-We also offer year round Halibut fishing which grow to well over the current record size.
+We also offer seasonal Halibut fishing which grow to well over the current record size.
 Add to this the chance of large Wolfish, the oversized Plaice, Coalfish and Haddock that can show at any time, then you can see you’re really spoilt for choice.
 We can explore the open coast, the inner fjords, deepwater marks and fast tidal streams.
 This area offers the exploratory angler huge potential in stunning unspoilt surroundings!

 Do I need to cook my own meals or bring my own food?